It might be better to use alternative dispute resolution before going to court.

-In civil and commercial cases to be brought before the Regional Courts (Landesgerichte), claims must as a rule always be signed by a lawyer.
-The Regional Courts have jurisdiction for all claims for which the District Courts do not have jurisdiction, irrespective of the amount in dispute, such as disputes concerning industrial property law, unfair competition, and actions for injunctions brought by consumer protection associations.
+In civil and commercial cases to be brought before the courts, claims filed with the Regional Courts (Landesgerichte) must normally always be signed by a lawyer.
+The Regional Courts have jurisdiction for all claims for which the District Courts do not have jurisdiction, irrespective of the amount in dispute, such as disputes concerning industrial property law, unfair competition and action for injunctions brought by consumer protection associations.

 If there is no obligation to be represented by a lawyer and the party is not represented by a lawyer, the claim may also be registered orally on any court open day (Amtstag, generally once a week) at the District Court with jurisdiction in the case or at the District Court in whose district the party is currently residing.

 The official language in all courts is German.
 Some courts also allow use of Burgenland Croatian, Hungarian or Slovenian as official languages for minority language groups.